Three Ways Reading Can Make You a More Successful Business Owner

 - Don’t forget fiction – Amazon CEO Jeff Bezos said his leadership style was shaped from novels as well as nonfiction.
 The Nobel Prize-winning novel, “Remains of the Day,” is reported to be his favorite.

 Take a page from successful entrepreneurs and make reading a regular part of your business day.
-Start with Warren Buffet’s challenge to read 500 pages every day.
+Start with Warren Buffett’s challenge to read 500 pages every day.
 “That’s how knowledge works,” he said.
 “It builds up, like compound interest.”